bodrick/awesome/TOPICS.md

 *   [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!
 *   [jesec/flood](https://github.com/jesec/flood) - A modern web UI for various torrent clients with a Node.js backend and React frontend.
 *   [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
-*   [Countly/countly-server](https://github.com/Countly/countly-server) - Countly helps you get insights from your application.
-Available self-hosted or on private cloud.
 *   [coderaiser/cloudcmd](https://github.com/coderaiser/cloudcmd) - ✨☁️📁✨ Cloud Commander file manager for the web with console and editor.
 *   [goldbergyoni/javascript-testing-best-practices](https://github.com/goldbergyoni/javascript-testing-best-practices) - 📗🌐 🚢 Comprehensive and exhaustive JavaScript & Node.js testing best practices (April 2022)
 *   [coderaiser/putout](https://github.com/coderaiser/putout) - 🐊  Pluggable and configurable JavaScript Linter and code transformer with built-in ESLint and Babel support for js, jsx typescript, flow, markdown, yaml and json.
 Write declarative codemods in a simplest possible way 😏